Pasadena Media Foundation

 Pasadena News Feed

-The origin of Local News Pasadena goes back to 2019-2020.
-Back to when multiple journalists covering Pasadena were laid off by new for-profit publishers.
+The origin of Pasadena Media Foundation began in 2019 when multiple journalists covering Pasadena were laid off by new for-profit publishers.

-Around that time, Pasadena Media Foundation was created as a non-profit organization to help save local news by supporting the remaining Pasadena-area journalists.
+In 2020, Pasadena Media Foundation was created as a non-profit organization to help save local news by supporting Pasadena-area journalists.
 This involved providing many of them with critical tools of the trade, technical services and funding for expenses to get local stories told.

 These efforts slowed the elimination of local news coverage, but the economic impact of the COVID-19 pandemic hit Pasadena’s news outlets hard.
 Some historically strong periodicals became so-called “ghost newspapers,” eliminating Pasadena-based reporters and publishing only a handful of local articles per edition.